Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 function disableM2QuorumRegistration() external onlyOwner
 ```

 Allows the Owner to disable M2 quorum registration.
 This disables the M2 legacy quorum registration.
-Once disabled it is expected for AVSs to upgrade to the `SlashingRegistryCoordinator` using operator sets.
 Operators can still deregister once M2 registration is disabled.
 Note that this is a one way function, meaning once M2 is disabled it cannot be re-enabled.

 *Effects*
 * Disables M2 quourum registration